Ayurveda for Anxiety: Natural Approaches That Work

 Vata-Type Anxiety

-Vata-dominant individuals are the most prone to anxiety.
-Their natural qualities -- light, mobile, dry, cold -- predispose them to nervous system imbalances.
+Vata-dominant people are the most prone to anxiety.
+Their natural qualities (light, mobile, dry, cold) predispose them to nervous system imbalances.

 - Symptoms: Racing thoughts, insomnia, restlessness, panic attacks, feeling ungrounded